15 Revolutionary Books Like The Alchemist You'll never stop reading

 I’ve seen The Alchemist on most people’s read list.

-Whether they read 100 books a year or 1 book a year, most readers have already read Santiago’s profound and enlightening journey to the Pyramids and back.
+Whether they read 100 books or one book yearly, most readers have already read Santiago’s profound and enlightening journey to the Pyramids and back.
+Indeed, The Alchemist by Paulo Coelho is one of those few novels that has moved millions of people.
+Its blend of magical realism and adventure, laced with profound life lessons, has made it an instant classic.

 The natural question that pops up after this philosophical book is, what should I read next?